 - 1. Cover letter expressing your interest in the role - 2.
-Resume a brief written summary of your education, work experience and accomplishments. - 3.
-Supporting statement - addressing the competencies for the role outline in Section C (competencies profile) of the role description. - 4.
-Proof of qualifications evidence required if there are essential qualifications to fulfil the duties of the role (academic transcript/s) - 5.
+Resume a summary of your education, work experience and accomplishments. - 3.
+Supporting statement - a summary of your essential qualifications, professional and technical expertise and key skills (response to section C of the role description see preparing your application for details). - 4.
+Proof of qualifications evidence required if there are essential qualifications to fulfil the duties of the role (academic transcript/s). - 5.
 Proof of Australian citizenship or permanent residency evidence required to confirm your eligibility to work in Australia (birth certificate, citizenship certificate or passport). - 6.
-National criminal history check an official document issued as a result of a background check to confirm any criminal records that you may have (please note: a check will only be completed if you are the preferred candidate however if you already have a document you can provide a copy with your application)
+National criminal history check an official document issued as a result of a background check to confirm any criminal records you may have (please note: a check will only be completed if you are the preferred candidate however if you already have a document you can provide a copy with your application).